Camp Go 2020 Holiday Camps Parent FAQs

 - Social-distanced activities: A fun and action-packed schedule has been created with all games and activities designed to follow social distancing guidelines.
 Only one group per activity area will be allowed and we will endeviour to be outdoors as much as possible.
 Indoor spaces will be available for specific activies or in case of bad weather.

 - Clearly visible hygiene and social distancing signage: We will have lots of signage around camp encouraging and reminding all those at camp to keep the highest levels of hygiene and to keep to the social distancing guidelines.
 The queuing area at the welcome desk will also be marked out to ensure families are 2m apart from each other.

 - PPE: Disposable gloves, face masks and gowns will be available to all staff members if required.
 First aiders will wear gloves and masks when administering first aid.

-- Hygiene: All children and staff will be asked to wash their hands thoroughly throughout the day: on arrival at camp, after each activity, before and after eating, after using the toilet and when leaving the camp.
-Soap will be available in the toilet and hand sanitiser will be available at the welcome desk and each Group Leader will have hand sanitiser for their group to use.
+- Hygiene: All children and staff will be asked to wash their hands or use hand santisier thoroughly throughout the day: on arrival at camp, after each activity, before and after eating, after using the toilet and when leaving the camp.
+Soap or hand sanitiser will be available at the welcome desk and each Group Leader will have hand sanitiser for their group to use.
 The coaches will set up a portable hygiene station at each base their group moves to, the station will contain: cleaning products for the coaches to clean all equipment after use; hand sanitiser, tissues and individual bin bags to safely dispose of used tissues before placing in the rubbish bin.
 Coaches will run through all the hygiene reminders as part of the morning meeting.